A Vehicle Identification Number (VIN) is a unique serial number used by the automotive industry to identify individual

 - The VIN listed on your application does not match the VIN on your vehicle.
 This could be an administrative error on behalf of the department or an error on your application form submitted with the department.

 - The vehicle manufacturer did not structure the VIN correctly and it cannot be validated, decoded or uploaded.

 What do I do next?

 - In the first instance, send an online enquiry to our RVS and vehicle enquiries team to identify the issue.
 We will ask that you check that the VIN listed on your vehicle/import approval matches the VIN on your vehicle.
 If the VIN matches, we will contact the NAU on your behalf to find out why the VIN has not been uploaded.

 - If after checking the VIN on your vehicle/import approval you realise an error has been made, you will need to apply for a variation to your approval.
 This can be done in the ROVER portal by logging in to your ROVER account and selecting 'My Applications' at the top of the screen; choosing the appropriate approval and selecting 'Vary'; and completing the appropriate actions to submit the application to vary your approval.

 - If the NAU confirms the VIN cannot be decoded, and you have checked the VIN on the vehicle matches the VIN on your vehicle/import approval, it generally means the VIN was not structured correctly by the vehicle manufacturer.
 In this instance, you will need to contact the NAU in order to identify the exact issue.
 The NAU will often advise you to contact the vehicle manufacturer to clarify whether they issued the VIN correctly according to the WMI and VIN structure issued to them.

 What options do I have for attaching a VIN to my vehicle?

-When issuing a vehicle with a VIN, the vehicle/import approval will include a condition that the VIN must be permanently marked on a durable self-adhesive label or metal plate and affixed to an integral part of the vehicle in line with the requirements of the state or territory registration authority where the vehicle will be registered.
+When issuing a vehicle with a VIN, the vehicle/import approval will include a condition that the VIN must be permanently marked on, or affixed to, an integral part of the vehicle, in line with the requirements of the registration authority of the state or territory where the vehicle will be presented for registration.